 This film is what you get when you have two very talented actors in service of a really bad script.
-Director Wes Craven starts the movie in a quite promising way, giving us time get to know our two leads with only a little heavy handed foreshadowing.
-In the opening shot of the film the camera pans along a desk topped with photos of our heroine Lisa Reisert (Rachel McAdams) and in one of these photos she is playing field hockey…so take a guess at what item she gets her hands on to fight the bad guy for the films climax.The major problem with the film is the plot that the villains have concocted would be so easily thwarted by our heroine if she had used any common sense at all.
-And she is supposed to be some uber-hotel manager so you’d think she’d be able to think fairly fast on her feet.
+We have director Wes Craven starting the movie in a quite promising way, giving us time get to know our two leads, with only a little heavy handed foreshadowing, such as in the opening shot of the film the camera pans along a desk topped with photos of the film’s heroine, and in one of these photos she is playing field hockey…so take a guess at what item she gets into her hot little hands to fight the bad guy for the films climax.The major problem with the film is the plot that the villains have concocted could have beeen so easily thwarted by our heroine if she had used any common sense at all, and she is supposed to be some uber-hotel manager so you’d think she’d be able to think fairly fast on her feet.

 My advice to you is don’t even bother to rent this one, it’s ninety minutes of filler trying to pretend to be a thriller.

 Rachel McAdams must deal with the most annoying seat partner in the history of aviation.